dron12261games/SFT-GZDoom-Classic/README.md

-# GZDoom Classic [Correctly Preconfigured Build]
+# UZDoom Classic [Correctly Preconfigured Build]

 # STATUS: ✅RELEASED
-GZDoom Classic - correctly preconfigured build by DRON12261
+UZDoom Classic - correctly preconfigured build by DRON12261

 ### ⚠️WARNING!⚠️ It's only a build, not a fork.
-The original GZDoom repository can be found [here](https://github.com/ZDoom/gzdoom).
+The original UZDoom repository can be found [here](https://github.com/UZDoom/UZDoom).

-The build is based on GZDoom 4.11.3 and is correctly tuned in the sense that it is as close as possible in aesthetics to the original doom and other games.
+The build is based on UZDoom 4.14.3 and is correctly tuned in the sense that it is as close as possible in aesthetics to the original doom and other games.
 Moreover, it is correctly configured Hardware renderer.

-Also the build is a portable version, ie not tied to any system folders, everything remains within the dirrectory itself GZDoom Classic, and that means it will not conflict with other builds.
+Also the build is a portable version, ie not tied to any system folders, everything remains within the dirrectory itself UZDoom Classic, and that means it will not conflict with other builds.

 The build is pre-configured for the following projects (the correct settings are automatically applied):
 - Doom